Guidance and resources

 - Human Resources (all policies)

-Information on Family Friendly policies including maternity, paternity, adoption, shared parental leave, unpaid parental leave, emergency dependants leave, time out for antenatal appointments, flexible working and the Childcare Voucher Scheme.
-The Childcare Voucher Scheme link will also direct you to information regarding Riccarton's local nursery for younger children, and sports summer camp for older ones.
+Information on Family Friendly policies including maternity, paternity, adoption, shared parental leave, unpaid parental leave, emergency dependants leave, time out for antenatal appointments, and flexible working.

 You will also find the University's promotions, remuneration, equality and diversity, and performance and development policies.